Marcrus813/HH-NFT/Note.md

                     > This does not actually change any state, but is free.
 This in some cases can be used to determine if a transaction will fail or succeed.
                     > This otherwise functions the same as a Read-Only Method.
                     - `ethers.js V6` syntax: `contract.functionName.staticCall(params)`
+    - [x] Problems
+        - [x] VRF is taking forever
+            - Some reverts are not displayed, so when encountering unclear problems, it might be helpful to try catch and log error
+                ```javascript
+                try {
+                    const fulfillTxn =
+                        await vrfCoordinatorMock.fulfillRandomWords(
+                            requestId,
+                            randomIpfsNftAddress,
+                        );
+                    console.log(
+                        "Transaction sent, waiting for confirmation...",
+                    );
+                    await fulfillTxn.wait();
+                    console.log("Transaction confirmed!");
+                } catch (error) {
+                    console.error(
+                        "Error while fulfilling random words:",
+                        error,
+                    );
+                }
+                ```
+                Here, we did not fund the subscription with enough LINK, added amount and it works fine now
+        - [x] Getting `InvalidRequest` when minting multiple tokens
+            - [x] Possible cause: When getting events, I am using index 0, on later emissions, I will always get the first request, so I need to restrict the range of the filter
+                - After adding
+                    ```javascript
+                    const currentBlockNumber =
+                        await ethers.provider.getBlockNumber();
+                    const randomIpfsNftRequestedEvents =
+                        await randomIpfsNft.queryFilter(
+                            randomIpfsNftRequestedEventFilter,
+                            currentBlockNumber,
+                        );
+                    ```
+                    it works as expected

+### Dynamic SVG NFT
+- Pros and cons
+    - Pros
+        - Data stored on chain
+    - Cons
+        - Expensive -> Use svg instead of PNG